conradakunga/Blog/_posts/2020-12-30-what-do-you-actually-agree-to-when-you-accept-all-cookies.md

 ---
 layout: post
-title: What Do You Actually Agree To When You Accept Cookies
+title: What Do You Actually Agree To When You Accept All Cookies
 date: 2020-12-30 10:48:58 +0300
 categories:
     - The Business Of Software